The Best Way To Power A Camping Fridge/Freezer

 While a huge range of portable camping fridges and freezers come with AC/DC power connections, they also have 12-volt power adapters (12v), which make it easy to power your fridge via your car or 4WD's battery.
 In this day and age, most vehicles - especially 4WDs - are equipped with a number of 12v power sockets.
-For older makes of cars, the cigarette lighter socket will be just as sufficient.
+For older cars, the cigarette lighter socket will be just as sufficient.

 When you connect via a 12v cigarette lighter socket, the fridge will be kept chilled by the car's battery while you drive.
 But here's the rub: Once the engine is switched off, it will keep drawing power from the car, meaning you could inadvertently end up with a flat battery.
 A battery isolator switch is a great tool for avoiding this situation.

 Many campers refuse to leave home without packing an auxiliary or deep cycle battery in their vehicle.
 These types of batteries are dedicated solely to providing 12v energy when you're camping, so you don't run the risk of draining your car or boat's battery and being left stranded when it's time to head home.
 You just need to ensure the battery is charged to capacity before leaving home, and that it's regularly checked and cleaned when not in use.

 Benefits of Battery Power: